Premature Ventricular Complexes

 Medication Summary

-Treatment steps for VPC include looking for and correcting the reversible causes (eg, hypoxia, hypokalemia, hypomagnesemia).
+Treatment steps for PVCs include looking for and correcting the reversible causes (eg, hypoxia, hypokalemia, hypomagnesemia).

 Class IA drugs (eg, procainamide, quinidine, disopyramide) are moderately effective but have proarrhythmic effects.
 Procainamide is associated with a high incidence of allergic reactions, and quinidine is poorly tolerated due to adverse effects.